Wang Yimei

-Wang Yimei (王一梅 (Wáng Yīméi); born 11 January 1988 in Dalian, Liaoning) is a Chinese volleyball player.
+Wang Yimei (王一梅 (Wáng Yīméi); born 11 January 1988 in Dalian, Liaoning) is a retired Chinese volleyball player.
 She lives in Liaoning Province.

-She played her first match for China in 2005 and has represented the national side at the Beijing 2008 Summer Olympics, where she was second leading scorer only behind the American player Logan Tom and China won the bronze medal, and also represented at the London 2012 Summer Olympics.
+She played her first match for China women's national volleyball team in 2005 and has represented the national side at the Beijing 2008 Summer Olympics, where she was the second leading scorer behind American player Logan Tom, with China winning the bronze medal.
+She has also represented China at the London 2012 Summer Olympics.